xem/3DShomebrew/tutorial.md

 After building the library, you should have: libmedcrypto.a, libmedtls.a, and libmedx509.a all in your library folder.
 You're going to want to copy and paste these into your project's lib folder.
 Furthermore, you're going to want to take all of the header files in include/mbedtls (where you were cross-compiling your library) mbedtls folder, and copy and paste that folder into the include folder of your main project (where you want to actually make your .3dsx file for your 3ds) as well.

+Now that you've compiled the library, and have everything in the proper location, let's actually make an application!

 -VSMS

+### Hello Encryption!
+(AES) (Part 2)

 <!-- TODO: describe the API, then provide a full example with source code and a zip to download. -->